 - Is the author a well-known figure?

-- Can I contact the author personally, or find additional information about him or his research elsewhere?
+- Can I contact the author personally?
+Can I find additional information about the research elsewhere?

 - Who is the sponsor?